Fall 2017 Cross Class Dialogue Circle

 With the skills and understanding gained through participation in the Cross-Class Dialogue Circle, these community leaders can foresee barriers to participation and make their events truly accessible to the whole community; they can create effective sliding scales and cost-sharing processes so that community projects are funded equitably; and they can help stakeholders understand each others concerns and come to solutions that truly meet everyone’s needs.

-Help support Cross-Class Dialogue Circles in Brattleboro.
+Support Cross-Class Dialogue Circles in Brattleboro.
 The participants from each Dialogue Circle work together to raise funds necessary to cover the costs of the next dialogue circle (for facilitation, childcare, food, and materials).
 The next circle will then fund the next circle and so on and so on.
 We need supplementary funds to keep the circles going.
 The money you give to this project is a catalyst for far-reaching change.
 We appreciate donations of all sizes!
 Make a Donation.
 To make a tax deductible donation go to the POS website – click the donate button and write Cross Class Dialogues in the comments.

 Thank you for contributing to economic justice!